PATASKALA — Watkins Memorial’s Matt Fisher and Lakewood’s Cole Guyer each had top-five finishes Monday, but both were left regretting a couple shots.

 Guyer improved five shots from Friday’s season-opening round at Granville, shooting a 76 and tying for fifth.
 Guyer shared a bit of a home-course advantage with Fisher.
 Guyer had played High Lands several times with a friend.

 Guyer had an impressive putting day, with the exception of two that lipped out.
-The improvement from day one left him bittersweet, though.
+The improvement from day one left him bittersweet, however.

 “That is always on my mind,” Guyer said.
 “Whenever you know you can do better, that is what you strive for to eventually perfect that part of your game.”